tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

     callback(null, `Successfully processed ${event.Records.length} event.`);
 };
 ```
-This function accepts a batch of Kinesis events, loops through each to read the contents, and then console.log&#8217;s that event content.
-In later posts, I&#8217;ll go into more complex cases or you can look at the [serverless/examples][13] for ideas.
+This function accepts a batch of Kinesis events, loops through each to read the contents, and then console.log's that event content.
+In later posts, I'll go into more complex cases or you can look at the [serverless/examples][13] for ideas.

 Now for the hard part.

-I&#8217;ve adapted a runner I found online for this part, which is available on [github][14].
-I&#8217;ve fixed some bugs and made changes for wider function support, but I&#8217;m still leaning toward writing a serverless plugin directly instead.
+I've adapted a runner I found online for this part, which is available on [github][14].
+I've fixed some bugs and made changes for wider function support, but I'm still leaning toward writing a serverless plugin directly instead.

-`npm install git+https://github.com/tarwn/local-kinesis-lambda-runner.git#package --save-dev` will install the version I&#8217;m using.
+`npm install git+https://github.com/tarwn/local-kinesis-lambda-runner.git#package --save-dev` will install the version I'm using.

 With the package above and the following script, we can bind functions locally to the Kinesis streams with minimal double-typing (there is still a little).